-- Affordable housing (30% = 20 units on site and 0.1 units by means of a developer contribution) - Education contribution (Primary School £262,388 for build costs and a contribution towards land acquisition costs) - Pre-school contribution (£64,526 for build costs and £4,344 for land acquisition costs) - Libraries Contribution (£14,472) - Public Open Space maintenance contribution (optional payment only relevant if the land is transferred subsequently to the District Council for future maintenance) - Strategic Highway Contribution (for sustainable links to village amenities - pro rata contribution) - SPA Recreational Impact Contribution (to provide a bridge pedestrian crossing of the drainage channel to the north) £120,000 - 349.
-Following completion of the planning obligation referred to at Paragraph 348 above, the Assistant Director of Planning and Regulatory Services be authorised to grant planning permission subject to conditions, including: - 1.
-Time limit (3 years for commencement) - 2.
+- Affordable housing (30% = 20 units on site 14 rented and 6 intermediate and 0.1 units by means of a developer contribution £6,940) - Education contribution (Primary School £262,388 for build costs and a proportionate contribution towards land acquisition costs - £18,116) - Pre-school contribution (£64,526 for build costs and £4,344 for land acquisition costs) - Libraries Contribution (£14,472) - Public Open Space maintenance contribution (optional payment only relevant if the land is transferred subsequently to the District Council for future maintenance £36,090) - Strategic Highway Contribution £21,176.24 (for sustainable links to village amenities pro rata contribution) - SPA Recreational Impact Contribution (to provide a bridge pedestrian crossing of the drainage channel to the north) £120,000

+And conditions, including:

+- 1. Time limit (3 years for commencement) - 2.
 Compliance with the approved plans - 3.
 Materials (use of those proposed) - 4.
-Bin and cycle storage strategy for the affordable units (details to be approved and thereafter implemented) - 5.
+Bin and cycle storage strategy for the affordable flats (details to be approved and thereafter implemented) - 5.
 Public open space (strategy for future management and maintenance) - 6.
-Landscaping (precise details of new hard and soft landscaping, including of the public open space)

-- 7. Ecology (precautionary mitigation and enhancements at the site) - 8.
-Construction management plan (to include waste minimisation and recycling, tree/hedgerow protection measures/deliveries management plan, dust management, wheel washing, working hours (including deliveries and operation of generators, lighting scheme (if any), site compound/storage/staff parking areas) - 9.
-As recommended by LHA (as summarised at paragraph 25 above) - 10.Contamination & remediation (further investigations and any remediation necessary) - 11.Means of enclosure - 12.Noise mitigation to the dwellings (to ensure WHO standards are met within internal areas) - 13.Fire Hydrants (details of provision within the site to be submitted and approved) - 14.Compliance with Building Control Requirements for reduced water consumption - 15.Implementation of the surface water drainage scheme. - 350.
-That, in the event of the Assistant Director of Planning and Regulatory Services recommending alternative (reduced) Heads of Terms from those set out at paragraph 348 above or not completed within a reasonable period, the planning application be returned to Committee for further consideration.
+Landscaping (precise details of new hard and soft landscaping, including of the public open space) - 7.
+Ecology (precautionary mitigation and enhancements at the site) - Construction management plan (to include waste minimisation and recycling, tree/hedgerow protection measures/deliveries management plan, dust management, wheel washing, working hours (including deliveries and operation of generators, lighting scheme (if any), site compound/storage/staff parking areas) - 9.
+As recommended by LHA (as summarised at paragraph 26 above, including reasonable Travel Planning requirements) - 10.
+Contamination & remediation (further investigations and any remediation necessary)

+- 11. Means of enclosure - 12.
+Noise mitigation to the dwellings (to ensure WHO standards are met within internal areas) - 13.
+Fire Hydrants (details of provision within the site to be submitted and approved) - 14.
+Compliance with Building Control Requirements for reduced water consumption - 15.
+Implementation and management/maintenance of a surface water drainage scheme.

+That, in the event of the Assistant Director of Planning and Regulatory Services recommending alternative (reduced) Heads of Terms from those set out at paragraph 352 above or not completed within a reasonable period, the planning application be returned to Committee for further consideration.